Qowaiv/Qowaiv/README.md

 ```

 As, since .NET 6.0, `System.DateOnly` is available, `Qowaiv.Date` can be casted to (and from)
-this type, if (and only if), the .NET 6.0 version of the package is usaged.
+this type, if (and only if), the .NET 6.0 version of the package is used.

 ### Date span
 Represents a date span.
 Opposed to a `TimeSpan` its duration is (a bit) resilient;